|On this page…|

 Because the default DataTerminalReady property value is on, the computer (data terminal) is now ready to exchange data with the modems.
-You can verify that the modems (data sets) can communicate with the computer by examining the value of the Data Set Ready pin with the PinStatus property.
+To verify that the modems (data sets) can communicate with the computer, examine the value of the Data Set Ready pin using the PinStatus property.

 s1.Pinstatus ans = CarrierDetect: 'off' ClearToSend: 'on' DataSetReady: 'on' RingIndicator: 'off'

 The value of the DataSetReady field is on because both modems were powered on before they were connected to the objects.

 s1.BaudRate = 2400; s1.Terminator = 'CR'; s2.BaudRate = 2400; s2.Terminator = 'CR';

 Write the ata command to the second modem.
 This command puts the modem in "answer mode," which forces it to connect to the first modem.

 After the two modems negotiate their connection, verify the connection status by examining the value of the Carrier Detect pin using the PinStatus property.

 s1.PinStatus ans = CarrierDetect: 'on' ClearToSend: 'on' DataSetReady: 'on' RingIndicator: 'off'